Pain points

 Blocking the sniffing risk fundamentally

-Cards equipped with the TAP-OTAC applet generate a first OTAC through smartphone near field communication (NFC).
-Since the first primary code generated from the card generates a second OTAC through linking with the app, there is no risk of sniffing during NFC, or hacking through stealing the seed value in memory.
+The card, embedding the OTAC applet, generates the initial OTAC via smartphone near field communication (NFC).
+As the primary code from the card produces a secondary OTAC through linkage with the app, there is no risk of hacking by stealing the seed value in memory or any potential sniffing risks within the NFC section.

 swIDch card tapping mobile OTP